grp-dalida-data/clinical_trial_data_pipeline/README.md

 Open your browser and navigate to http://localhost:5001 to access the Flask web application for patient-to-trial matching.

 ## Models Involve
-This project uses the following:
+This project uses the following models for ML/AI Applications:

-Open AI GPT-3.5 for entity recognition of diseases and medications.
+- GPT-3.5 or <a href="https://huggingface.co/Clinical-AI-Apollo/Medical-NER" target="_blank">Clinical-AI-Apollo/Medical-NER</a> from hugging face

-- GPT-3.5 or <a href="https://huggingface.co/Clinical-AI-Apollo/Medical-NER" target="_blank">Clinical-AI-Apollo/Medical-NER</a>from hugging face
+For Entity Recognition of Diseases and Medications
-- Docker Compose
+- <a href="https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2" target="_blank">all-MiniLM-L6-v2</a>
-- Git
+This is for embeddings/transformers that was used for patient matching.